glondu/belenios/doc/instructions-en.md

 access to the mailbox of the voter, in the case where both the login / password and the credential are sent to the same address.

-Note: a voter can vote several times.
-Only the *last* vote is taken into account.
-The voter must check that the last `smart ballot tracker` is in the ballot box.
-The previous smart ballot trackers are removed from the box.

 A voter can also verify the whole voting process.
 Instead of checking only the presence of his ballot in the ballot box, he can verify the validity